Old Spey Bridge, Fochabers

 The Old Spey Bridge is a footbridge on the outskirts of Fochabers in Moray, Scotland, which formerly carried the main road between Inverness and Aberdeen over the River Spey.
-Originally built between 1801–1806 by George Burn, it was partially destroyed in the Muckle Spate of 1829, with two of its arches being washed away.
+Originally built between 1801 and 1806 by George Burn, it was partially destroyed in the Muckle Spate of 1829, with two of its arches being washed away.
 Archibald Simpson repaired the bridge in 1831 with a single timber span, which was reconstructed in cast iron in 1853.
 The bridge is designated a Category A listed building.

 Description

 The Old Spey Bridge crosses the River Spey at Fochabers, between the parishes of Bellie and Speymouth.
 The present structure has three spans, all supported by segmental arches.
 The two arches at the eastern end, surviving from when the bridge was built, are of ashlar, with large oculi in the rubble-built spandrels between them, and with tooled ashlar cutwaters.
 The western arch, built to replace two arches that were destroyed in a flood, is of cast iron, supported by three ribs, with lattice grids connecting supporting the roadway to the arch, and is known as the longest cast iron span of its kind in Scotland.
 A modern metal balustrade runs along the length of the bridge.

 The bridge is no longer open to road traffic, but is accessible to pedestrians.